- 2015-2020 Strategic Plan

 - New Lebanon School Building Project

 The Greenwich Public Schools 2015-2020 Strategic Plan is designed to achieve the Mission, Vision and Strategic Goals for the academic, personal and interpersonal growth by providing personalized learning opportunities for each student.

 After a year-long exploration and community engagement, in June 2015, the Board of Education took action to direct District administration to develop a plan for changing school start times.
-The plan to change school start and dismissal times is scheduled to be presented at the Board’s first work session on September 8, 2016 and would be implemented in the fall of 2017.
+The plan was presented and voted upon by the Board in September, 2016 for implementation in the fall of 2017.
 More information.

 In April 2013, the Greenwich Public Schools launched the Digital Learning Environment (DLE) initiative.
 The objectives of the DLE are to transform teaching and learning, to accelerate the academic achievement of all students, and to improve the personal well-being of all students.

 An ongoing initiative, now incorporated into the Strategic Plan, the DLE provides teachers with the resources necessary to innovate and differentiate instruction according to the needs of each student.
 It provides opportunities for students to personalize their own learning, making choices about how they learn and present new knowledge.